RDeRenzi/matcond/README.md

 Should be written in rst.
 A copy of the plan from Pmwiki/dispense below

-This course is part of the Parma condensed matter master suite of courses, with two specialisations and two subtopics each:  ''crystalline'' (I. magnets and superconductors, II. semiconductors) and ''soft'' matter (I. biophysics, II. other soft structures).
-The course provides the foundations for the crystalline condensed matter syllabus and is recommended also for the ''soft'' specialisation.
-Since there is a separate ''Semiconductor Physics and Applications'' course, these special topics are avoided in the present course.
-Magnetism is also partially covered by ''Statistical Physics'' and ''Magnetism and Quantum Computation''.
+The course is offered in Parma University, at Graduate level.
+It provides the foundations for the hard condensed matter syllabus and is recommended also for the soft matter syllabus.
+It does not cover topics dealt with in  *Semiconductor Physics and Applications*, *Statistical Physics* and *Magnetism and Quantum Computation*.
 Therefore the present course contains four general chapters (Crystal Symmetries, Band Theory, Order and Excitations and Hands-on DFT), but focuses on two topics (Metals and Metal-Insulator transitions, Superfluids and Superconductors).

-The approach includes general surveys of phenomena and properties, the main models and conceptual ideas, simple-case exercises, hands-on with software and web applications, illustration of main experimental techniques to measure the properties.

-This course and the wiki are a work in progress.
-A very first draft is described [[CondensedMatter.CondensedMatter|here]] This is a [[CondensedMatter.Template|page template]] for internal use.
+This course is work in progress.

-Main textbooks:
+**Main textbooks**
 * U. Rössler  Solid State Theory, An Introduction.
 Springer Verlag (with physical intuition, good overview; with problems and solutions)
 * J.F.
 Annett  Superconductivity, Superfluids and Condensates.
 Oxford Master Series (with physical intuition, specific for VI; with exercises and solutions)
 * G. Grosso G Parravicini Solid State Physics.
 Academic Press (more formal, oriented towards semiconductors, good for II. and V.;  with a few solved exercises)
 * D. Khomskii Basic Aspects of the Quantum Theory of Solids, Order and Elementary Excitations.
 Cambridge Press  (mixes physical intuition and a consistent theoretical approach, oriented towards strongly correlated materials, good for IV.)

-'''Tentative Lecture List''' (the number.Ch refers to the main textbook inspiration):
+**Tentative Lecture List** (the number.Ch refers to the main textbook inspiration):

 1. Introduction, the viewpoint of this course.
 Recap on crystals (4 hours 1.Ch1).